 Importing or Exporting a Border Controlled Drug or Plant

-In Australia, the importation and exportation of border controlled plants and drugs carries a maximum penalty of 7,500 penalty units and/or life imprisonment.
+In Australia, it is an offence to import or export border controlled plants and drugs.
+This offence carries a maximum penalty of 7,500 penalty units and/or life imprisonment.

 The Criminal Code Regulation 2002 (Cth), Schedule 4 sets out the commercial and marketable quantities for each border controlled drug.
-The Regulation also sets out the commercial and marketable quantity for each border controlled plant at Regulation 5E.
+The Regulation also sets out the commercial and marketable quantity for each border controlled plant.

-Regulation 307.2 uses the same wording as above, but provides for the aggravated offence of importing or exporting a marketable quantity of that drug or plant.
+Regulation 307.2 provides for an aggravated offence of importing or exporting a marketable quantity of a drug or plant.
 An offence under this section carries a maximum penalty of 5,000 penalty units and/or 25 years imprisonment.

 Similarly, exporting could include any action by any individual that facilitates that drug/plant being transported from within Australia outside Australian borders.

-- Taking the drug/plant on a plane with you, either on your person or in your luggage; when coming into Australia from overseas, or when leaving Australia.
+- Taking a drug or plant on a plane with you, either on your person or in your luggage; when coming into Australia from overseas, or when leaving Australia.

-- Purchasing the drug/plant online and having it mailed to an Australian address.
+- Purchasing a drug or plant online and having it mailed to an Australian address.

-- Packing a quantity of the drug/plant in preparation for it to be conveyed overseas by someone else or via post.
+- Packing a quantity of the drug or plant in preparation for it to be conveyed overseas by someone else or via post.

-To convict you of importing or exporting a border controlled plant or drug, the Prosecution must prove beyond a reasonable doubt:
+To find person guilty of importing or exporting a border controlled plant or drug, the prosecution must prove beyond a reasonable doubt that they: